Nation and Race: Publication history

 The book was edited by academics Jeffrey Kaplan and Tore Bjørgo.
 It collects the papers of an international conference funded by the Harry F. Guggenheim foundation, held in New Orleans, from December 8 to 11, 1995.
 It was published by Northeastern University Press in 1998 as a 273-page paperback and hardcover.

 Reception

 Multiple reviewers praised the first essay as particularly well written.
-Jerome L. Himmelstein said it presented "an intriguing, important argument", while Martin Durham noted it as wide-ranging.
+Jerome L. Himmelstein, writing for Qualitative Sociology, said it presented "an intriguing, important argument", while Martin Durham noted it as wide-ranging.
 A reviewer called the book "new and important" and recommended it, but said it had some content that overlapped with earlier books.
 Cas Mudde for Political Studies found the title misleading, with it seeming to focus less on the "developing Euro-American racist subculture" and more "a weird and sinister 'otherworld' of neo-Nazis, skinheads and Satanists, whose common denominator is not only 'Nation and Race', but also the fact that they are all part of 'the loony fringe'".
 Mudde said that though this seemed fascinating, the implicit argument by the authors that this then-fringe milieu would influence global events, seemed very unlikely.